misbagas/misbagas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Google Cyber Security
+- 🔭 I’m currently working on Cyber Security and programing
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning Informatic Technology
-- 👯 I’m looking to collaborate on Microsoft, Google,
+- 👯 I’m looking to collaborate on any company or someone else
-- 🤔 I’m looking for help with  ()
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ contact me: misbahbagaskara@gmail.com
 -->